Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 With a well-crafted CLAUDE.md, Claude hits the ground running.
 It knows your architecture, respects your patterns, and makes decisions aligned with your codebase from the first prompt.

-According to Anthropic’s official Claude Code documentation, CLAUDE.md files should be “refined like any frequently used prompt.”
+Anthropic’s guidance in the official memory documentation is direct: the more specific and concise your instructions, the more consistently Claude follows them.
 Teams that iterate on their CLAUDE.md see significantly better results than those who set it and forget it.

 Claude Code Memory Hierarchy - How Context is Loaded

-Before we write a single line, you need to understand Claude Code’s memory system.
+Before you write a single line, you need to understand Claude Code’s memory system.
 It’s hierarchical, and knowing how it works helps you organize your instructions effectively.

-Key insight: All levels combine — they don’t replace each other.
-More specific rules override on conflicts.
-This means you can have global preferences in your home directory and project-specific overrides in each repository.
+Key insight: All levels combine - they don’t replace each other.
+Everything gets concatenated into context, and because more specific files load later, they effectively win when instructions overlap.
+This means you can have global preferences in your home directory and project-specific guidance in each repository.

 File Locations and Their Purpose